stwrt/blog/content/posts/du-in-go.md

 }
 ```

-Once I search trough all the folders I then print out the results.
+Once I search through all the folders I then print out the results.

 ```
 var nfiles, nbytes int64